High Availability

 High Availability features

-Temporal Cloud provides Namespaces with High Availability features for workloads where availability is critical to your operations.
-When you enable these features, Temporal Cloud automatically synchronizes your data between the primary and a replica, keeping them in sync.
 In case of an incident or an outage, Temporal will automatically fail over your Namespace from the primary to the replica.
 This lets Workflow Executions continue with minimal interruptions or data loss.
-Customers can also initiate failovers based on their situational monitoring or for testing.
+You can also [manually initiate failovers}(/cloud/high-availability/failovers) based on your situational monitoring or for testing.

 Returning control from the replica to the primary is called a failback.
 The replica is active for a brief duration during an incident.
 After the incident, Temporal fails back to the primary.